 In the implementation of the Board Diversity Policy in the Company, JGS does not discriminate by reason of gender, age, disability, ethnicity, nationality, political, religious, or cultural backgrounds on its directors or candidates for directors, officers and employees.
 The incumbent Board is diverse in terms of expertise, gender and professional experience and academic backgrounds.
 The annually elected Board of Directors is comprised majority of Non-Executive Directors other than the Company's President and CEO.
 The Board also has female Directors forming part of the Non-Executive Directors.
-Furthermore, the posts of Chairman and Chief Executive Officer of the Company are separate to ensure a clear distinction between the Chairman's responsibility to manage the Board and the Chief Executive Officer's responsibility to manage the Amendment of the Article Sixth of the Articles of Incorporation of JGS in order to reduce the number of seats in the Board of Directors from eleven (11) to nine (9).
+Furthermore, the posts of Chairman and Chief Executive Officer of the Company are separate to ensure a clear distinction between the Chairman's responsibility to manage the Board and the Chief Executive Officer's responsibility to manage the Company's business.
+In November 11, 2021, the Board of Directors approved the Amendment of the Article Sixth of the Articles of Incorporation of JGS in order to reduce the number of seats in the Board of Directors from eleven (11) to nine (9).